anilripla/rcl-mwf-setup-docs-site/module/services.md

 If a service requires a subscription or uses an external product to operate, the product and a website link should be provided in the module's README.md page.

+## Module Dependency

+In the module's README.md page list the other modules that the module depend on (if any).

 ## Exposing the Services

 Services are exposed publicly using extensions and through ``Dependency Injection``.
 The extension must be created a folder named ``Extensions``.